-PEMA will be providing all PSAPs with detailed instructions and training opportunities on how to prepare and submit a QPR.
+PEMA will provide all PSAPs with detailed instructions and training opportunities on how to prepare and submit a QPR.
 The training and instructions will cover processes and requirements related to requesting payments, reporting grant costs, ensuring grant revenue and costs match at year end, and closing out a project with PEMA.

-Require ment of 3.
-Supporting Documentation Requirement: Accounting records must be supported by source documentation.
-Examples include invoices, contracts, agreements, time sheets, 83% Fund 15% Fund etc. This topic will be covered in the instructions and training for the Annual Report.
+3. Supporting Documentation Requirement: Accounting records must be supported by source documentation.
+Examples include invoices, contracts, agreements, time sheets, etc. This topic will be covered in the instructions for the Annual Report.